-During the early 1970s, Temple Ahavat Shalom held High Holy Day services at the neighboring Church of the Latter Day Saints, located at White Oak Avenue and Rinaldi Street.
+During the early 1970s, Temple Ahavat Shalom held High Holy Day services at the neighboring Church of Latter Day Saints, at White Oak Ave. and Rinaldi St. in Granada Hills.
 The LDS leadership was always very cordial.
-However, it was imperative that a much larger permanent synagogue-social hall complex was needed.
+However, it was imperative that a much larger permanent sanctuary-social hall complex was needed.
 Life for us and other Jews in the North Valley would be greatly enhanced through this undertaking.
 Under Rabbi Kleinman’s (z”l) inspired leadership, capital fundraising and architectural committees were established under the slogan, “The Possible Dream.”
 This dream was realized with the completion of a beautiful and functional new facility, designed by the architectural firm of Brent, Robbins & Brown, in time for Rosh Hashanah and Yom Kippur in the fall of 1978.

-Several years later, the congregation embarked upon the successful “Pillar of Light Campaign,” to complete the sanctuary with stained glass, an eternal light, and ark, all of which were designed by artist Joseph Young.
-The ark houses a Torah that survived the Holocaust and was brought to Temple Ahavat Shalom following its restoration.
-The original ark that was brought to Temple Ahavat Shalom from Temple Beth Torah was designed and crafted by a founding member Irv Reizes and still resides in our chapel.
+Several years later, the congregation embarked upon the successful Pillar of Light Campaign, to complete the sanctuary with stained glass, eternal light, and ark, all of which were designed by artist Joseph Young.
+Within the ark is a Torah that survived the Holocaust and was brought to Temple Ahavat Shalom following its restoration.
+The original ark that was brought to Temple Ahavat Shalom from Temple Beth Torah was designed and crafted by founding member Irv Reizes (z”l) and still resides in our Chapel/Library.